 Wattled Crane (Bugeranus carunculatus)

-Given that less than 200 breeding pairs of Wattled Crane are left in the wild in South Africa, Ingula is proud to have two breeding pairs within the 5km buffer zone of the nature reserve, as well as six individuals that are regularly seen flying over the lower site area.
-Observations peak during the breeding season, but their breeding within the reserve is very dependent on weather and habitat, and can alternate between winter and summer months based on the availability of resources.
-Our most successful breeding pair has most recently moved their breeding to the spring/summer months, and has successfully raised their sixth chick to fledging in 2021.
-The chick was ringed by the Endangered Wildlife Trust’s African Crane Conservation Programme, and named Phumelele, meaning success in Zulu.
+Given that less than 200 breeding pairs of Wattled Crane are left in the wild in South Africa, Ingula is proud to have two breeding pairs within the 5km buffer zone of the nature reserve, as well as six individuals that are regularly seen flying over the lower site area, especially during winter.
+Observations peak during the breeding season, but their breeding within the reserve is very dependent on weather and habitat and can alternate between winter and summer months based on the availability of resources.
+Our most successful breeding pair has most recently moved their breeding to the spring/summer months, and has successfully raised their eighth chick to fledging in 2023.

 White-bellied Korhaan (Eupodotis senegalensis)

 White-bellied Korhaan can be observed on both the lower and upper grassland habitat types within, but mostly surrounding Ingula.
-Observations on the lower site often yield a pair and further monitoring are being conducted to determine if breeding attempts are being initiated.
-Furthermore, during the burning of winter firebreaks, up to five individuals have been observed utilizing recently burnt grassland.
+Observations on the lower site often yield a pair, with several breeding pairs found between Ingula and Kleinfontein.

 One pair was found breeding on site after the implementation of a grazing plan on the lower site.
 The grazing plan is the result of a current grasslands management study, aimed at the adequate improvement of the grassland habitat to cater for a variety of the threatened species breeding on Ingula.
 This includes recommendations made for the fire and grazing regimes, and implementing management plans for these regimes.
 The improvement would not only be advantageous to White-bellied Korhaan, but also to Blue Crane, Secretarybirds, Yellow-breasted Pipit, and Temminck’s Courser, to name a few.